PrefectHQ/prefect-background-task-examples/README.md

 if __name__ == "__main__":
-    # if using prefect 2.16.4 or older add the following line
-    # from tasks import my_background_task

     # NOTE: The serve() function accepts multiple tasks.
 The Task Server
     # will listen for submitted task runs for all tasks passed in.
     serve(my_background_task)